-Breathe in a happy home: 4 benefits of good indoor air quality
+Breathe in a happy home: 4 Benefits of good indoor quality

 When you look around your home, you probably don't see anything unusual.
-But according to the EPA, your indoor air may have 2-5 times higher levels of airborne pollutants than outdoors.
+But according to the EPA, your indoor air may have 2-5 times higher levels2 of airborne pollutants than outdoors.

 Healthier air starts with knowing what's in it.
 If you want to improve your indoor air quality, consider investing in an indoor quality monitor.
 For example, you can place a Carrier Air Monitor in different rooms throughout your house and track your home's air quality from your phone.
 The monitor detects fine particles (PM2.5), relative humidity, room temperature and total volatile organic compounds (VOCs).